(Last updated: July 14, 2019)

 If you are interested in getting into Pi and large number arithmetic at a programming level, you can start by looking at this GitHub repo.
 There are also many other examples on the internet if you search around.

 Short answer: Not right now.
 There's little to gain for a lot of effort.

 While it would be nice to have y-cruncher running everywhere, the time and resource commitment is simply too high.
-So the best I can do is cover the most important platforms and call it day.
+So the best I can do is cover the most important platforms and call it a day.

-Either of the x64 platforms is sufficient for y-cruncher's purpose.
-Windows/x86 is there because the program started that way and it's easy to maintain it alongside Windows/x64.
-On the other hand, Linux/x64 is a completely different platform with different compilers and system APIs.
-For this reason, it takes a signifcant amount of time and effort to keep y-cruncher working on Linux/x64.
+Either of the x64 platforms is sufficient for y-cruncher's purpose. x86-Windows is there because the program started that way and it's easy to maintain it alongside x64-Windows.
+On the other hand, x64-Linux is a completely different platform with different compilers and system APIs.
+For this reason, it takes a signifcant amount of time and effort to keep y-cruncher working on x64-Linux.

 My experience with just Linux has basically convinced me to stay away from any additional platforms for the time being.